thephpleague/flysystem-bundle/README.md

 > Note: you are reading the documentation for flysystem-bundle 2.0, which relies on Flysystem 2.X.
 > If you use Flysystem 1.X, use [flysystem-bundle 1.X](https://github.com/thephpleague/flysystem-bundle/tree/1.x).
+> Read the [Upgrade guide](https://github.com/thephpleague/flysystem-bundle/blob/master/UPGRADE.md) to learn how to upgrade.

 ## Installation